samvel1024/kbct/readme.md

 main:
   # A regex selecting the keyboards that need to be mapped
   keyboard: "(Thinkpad.*|AT Translated Set 2 keyboard)"
-  # Specifiy one-to-one key mappings here
+  # Specifiy one-to-one key mappings
   simple:
     leftalt: leftctrl
     capslock: leftalt